gVallverdu/pychemcurv/docs/source/introduction.rst

 solid state materials focusing on the local curvature at an atomic scale.
 The local curvature is then used to compute the hybridization of molecular orbitals.

+The main features of the library are available from a `Plotly/Dash <https://plot.ly/dash/>`_ web application available here `pychemapps.univ-pau.fr/mosica <https://pychemapps.univ-pau.fr/mosaica/>`_.
+The webapps allows to upload simple xyz files and compute the local geometrical properties and the hybridization properties.

 .. figure:: img/screenshot.png
     :align: center
     :width: 300